 The place you live in is small.
 Tiny.
-Perhaps even miniscule.
+Perhaps even minuscule.
 So, how do you store your stuff when you don’t have enough room?
-These tips will help you find the storage you need, even in your itsy-bitsy little space.
+These storage ideas for small spaces will help you find the storage you need, even in your itsy-bitsy little space.

 1. Purge and Repeat